 Lossless compression, on the other hand, keeps all of the data from the original file.
 This gives you higher video quality and prevents progressive degradation from multiple saves.
 You do, however, end up with larger files.

-There are common video codecs that will meet most of your needs:
+There are a few common video codecs that will meet most of your needs.

-DivX, along with the open source version XviD, is a somewhat older codec that is designed to maximize video quality at the expense of having significantly larger file sizes.
-It’s commonly used in a variety of commercial settings where there is less concern over file size, such as when videos are stored and transported directly on hard drives.
+DivX, along with the open source version XviD, is an older codec that is designed to maximize video quality at the expense of having significantly larger file sizes.
+It’s still used in a variety of commercial settings where there is less concern over file size, such as when videos are stored and transported directly on hard drives.